xibosignage/xibo-manual/source/en/xmds.md

 #### Priority
 The priority attribute determines whether a Layout is in the priority schedule or normal schedule.
 Priority schedules should be shown in preference to normal ones.

+The attribute will either be empty or contain an integer value - when empty a value of 0 should be assumed.
+Only the highest priority layouts should be included in the schedule at any time.

 #### Dependants
 A list of global dependencies is provided in the `dependents` element.
 This is a list of files that must be in the cache before any Layouts can be considered valid.
 These *global dependencies* are provided as the first entries in `RequiredFiles` XML.

 A Layout may also have dependents specific to itself and these are provided either as an attribute on the layout node (v3,v4) or as a `<dependents>` child node (v5).
 Layout specific dependents should be checked in the off-line cache before the Layout is considered for playback.

 **Starting in v5 the default layout also has a `<dependents>` child node.**

+#### Overlays
+**Starting in v5** overlay nodes may be provided in the overlays element.
+These describe layouts that should be overlaid on top of the normal layout schedule.

+Overlays have a from/to dt, scheduleId and priority which have the same meaning as a normal `layout` node.
+The order of `overlay` nodes determines the order in which the overlay layout regions should be applied, starting with the first and stacking on top.

+Overlays should be applied on top of the existing Layout schedule and remain there while they are still considered to be in the schedule.

 ### SubmitLog
 The `SubmitLog` method is used by the Player to send useful audit/error logging information back to the CMS.
 The log messages should be kept to a minimum to prevent unnecessary traffic.
 The log level is defined in the Display Settings and defaults to "error".